Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 0.35 0.3 0.33 0.32 0.39 0.33 0.36
 ```

 How about the amount spent on 3 items?
-We could store this in 3 separate lists, but it is convenient to keep it in a table with 3 rows and 7 columns:
+We could store this in 3 separate lists, but it is convenient to keep it in a table with 3 rows and 7 columns.

+The <dfn>reshape</dfn> function `⍺⍴⍵` takes data from `⍵` and uses it to fill out an array of shape `⍺`, one row at a time.

 ```APL
       cost ← 3 7⍴4.36 4.22 4.05 4.14 4.18 4.19 4.02 2.79 2.58 2.68 2.77 2.88 2.79 2.52 3.07 3 3.13 3 3.24 3.06 3.29